-Support and demonstrate practical action
+Support practical action

-- 1.9 Promote the community's role in designing biosecurity systems, minimising risks as well as undertaking treatment and surveillance. - 1.10 Initiate or support efforts to identify threats from insects, fungi and other priority invasive species and their potential pathways.
+- 1.9 Promote the community's role in designing biosecurity systems, minimising risks and undertaking surveillance. - 1.10 Initiate or support efforts to identify threats from invasive ants, plant diseases and other priority invasive species and their potential pathways.